15 Minute Whole30 Egg Roll Bowls

 15 Minute Whole30 Egg Roll Bowls – a simple and fast one pot meal with awesome egg roll flavor, but healthier!
 Whole30, Paleo, gluten and dairy free.

 I love so many things about this recipe.
 The flavor is awesome and tastes just like yummy egg roll filling.
 It’s made all in one pot (easy cleanup!), is ready in about 15 minutes, and is so tasty, you won’t miss the deep fried wonton!
-With some added crunch from water chestnuts and a delicious sauce, these bowls totally hit the spot and will curb your Asian takeout cravings.
+With some added crunch from water chestnuts and a delicious sauce, these egg rolls in a bowl totally hit the spot and will curb your Asian takeout cravings.
 They are completely nutritious, Whole30 and Paleo friendly, and can be enjoyed hot or cold.
 For extra veggies and fiber, serve this over cauliflower rice.
 The leftovers make a great lunch!

 You don’t have to be following Whole30 to enjoy these Egg Roll Bowls, but if you are contemplating starting a round of Whole30 for the first time, I highly recommend starting by reading this book.
 My husband and I complete a round once or twice a year, or as needed, to reset and remind us of our clean eating goals.
 It’s totally changed the way I look at food and is a great way to detox and learn about your specific food intolerances.
 I’m also super psyched about the newest Whole30 cookbook, Whole30 Fast & Easy!

 To keep this recipe Whole30 compliant, I used Coconut Aminos (in place of soy sauce) and Red Boat Fish Sauce.
 Tip: don’t skip the fish sauce!
 It adds a great depth of flavor and in small amounts, isn’t fishy tasting at all!
 For more guilt free takeout recipes, check out this post.

 How to Make Egg Roll in a Bowl